xz-group/PiCar/docs/readthedocs/chapters/usage/software.rst

 Wifi or the router serves as a broadcaster and spread the connection from the ethernet to multiple machines, but they have the same IP address.
 The router can identify each machine by the IP address it assigns to the machine, but the machine can't use that address as the identification on the internet.
 Conclusively, machines under the same WIFI build up a small Internet where these machines can identify each other by the address they are assigned, but once outside WIFI network they are no longer acknowledged.

+See
-See `Setup static IP address for RaspberryPi<https://www.raspberrypi.org/forums/viewtopic.php?t=191140>`_, so a machine would be assigned the same IP address when connected to the WIFI.
+`Setup static IP address for RaspberryPi <https://www.raspberrypi.org/forums/viewtopic.php?t=191140>`_ , so a machine would be assigned the same IP address when connected to the WIFI.

 TCP
 ###